rpmenken/exercise/docs.md

-This documentation describes how to use the Pavel automatic toothbrush.
+This documentation describes how to use the Pavel fantastically automated toothbrush.

 9 out of 10 dentists recommend this toothbrush and this documentation.